 .
 Other patients stop using MMj edibles because they do not think that the edibles are effective in treating their problems.
 When asked why they felt that the cannabis (MMJ) edible did not work, Patients responded that it was because "they did not feel a head high (feeling stoned) associated with the MMj edible."
 Another reported reason was that the patient felt too stoned (high) and that this was not a pleasant feeling.

 There are approximately 100 known cannabinoids

-in the cannabis plant. the two most widely studied have been THC and CBD
+in the cannabis plant. the two most widely studied have been THC

 . both are therapeutic and work well together.
 THC is psychoactive

 , producing the "head high", while CBD is generally considered to be non-psychoactive.
 CBD rich buds/edibles in ratios of 2 to 1 or more-when compared to THC levels-usually produces therapeutic effects without the head high or stoned feeling.CBD is a pain reliever, anti-inflammatory, anti-anxiety, anti-nausea, neuroprotective, antispasmodic, etc.